xibosignage/xibo-manual/source/en/layouts.md

 ![Layout Grid](img/v2_layouts_grid.png)

+{tip}
+Thumbnails will only show for Layouts that have a set background image.
+{/tip}

 ## Add Layout

 Click on the action button to open the Add Layout form to complete the appropriate fields.